alexjungaalto/FederatedLearning/material/flower-tutorial/README.md

 This tutorial covers the basics of 🌼[Flower](https://flower.ai/).
 You'll learn how to design a typical client+server FL pipeline for image classification using FedAvg.
 This tutorial uses PyTorch and [Flower Datasets](https://flower.ai/docs/datasets/).
 Just like in the lectures, this tutorial is split into three parts:

-- **Part-A**: Running server + 2x clients in the terminal: this is the preferred setup when you are starting or when you are in the early phases of prototyping your application.
+- **Part-A: Running server with 2x clients in the terminal**: this is the preferred setup when you are starting or when you are in the early phases of prototyping your application.

-- **Part-B**: Running a simulation with 1k clients: We'll take the exact same client + strategy used in part-A and show how simple it is to scale such system to thousands of clients using Flower's Simulation Engine.
+- **Part-B: Running a simulation with 1k clients**: We'll take the exact same client + strategy used in part-A and show how simple it is to scale such system to thousands of clients using Flower's Simulation Engine.

-- **Part-C**: Running clients on Raspberry Pi devices: Flower let's you run your FL workloads on real devices.
+- **Part-C: Running Raspberry Pi devices as Flower clients**: Flower let's you run your FL workloads on real devices.
 We'll take the same clients designed in part-A and run them on a Raspberry Pi while the server remains on your development machine (e.g your laptop).

 > If you enjoy this material don't forget to give a ⭐️ to the [Flower Github repository](https://github.com/adap/flower)!

+If you have questions about Flower, ask them on [discuss.flower.ai](https://discuss.flower.ai) or join the [Flower Slack](https://flower.ai/join-slack/) for other general topics.

 ## Environmnet setup